garazdawi/docker-erlang/advanced_examples/minikube-dist/README.md

 In this demo we will be doing three things:

-* Create a new application called backend for mnesia
+* Create a new application called dw-db (dockerwatch database) that uses mnesia
-* Modify dockerwatch to use mnesia as its storage
+* Modify dockerwatch to use dw-db
-* Create a Service and Deployment for the backend
+* Create a Service for erlang distribution and a StatefullSet for the dw-db
-* Create a Deployment of dockerwatch that implements the Service
+* Create a Deployment of dockerwatch that implements the http/https Service

 First however, make sure that the minikube cluster is started: